 See Also: Top 10 Largest Economies in Africa

 7. European Euro (EUR)

-Now this is one that most people would not have expected to perform so dismally given the economic status of the countries it represents and their respect that runs right across the world.
+Now, this is one currency that most people would not have expected to perform so dismally given the economic status of the countries it represents and their respect that runs right across the world.
 However, that aside, the Euro is the currency for the 25 member states of the Eurozone all located in Europe.
 The Euro was officially introduced as the main currency in the region in the year 1999 and is marked by the symbol €.
-1 Euro is equal to $1.31622 and it is further divided into 100 cents making it the seventh most valuable currency in the world.
+1 Euro is equal to $1.24 and it is further divided into 100 cents making it the seventh most valuable currency in the world.
 Aside from that, the Euro holds the second place as an international standard or trading after the USD and is also occasionally used in the foreign exchange market.

-6. Jordanian Dinar (JOD)
+4. Jordanian Dinar (JOD)

 This is among the little-known countries but its mammoth economy and growth have earned it a worldwide respect and this is evidenced by the strength of their currency.
 The Dinar is the official currency of the Hashemite Kingdom of Jordan which is located on the Asian continent.
 Its capital is Amman and its currency code is JOD with the value of 1 JOD being equivalent to $1.41.
 The official currency was introduced by King Jordan himself in 1940 and has not changed since then steadily strengthening to become the 4th most valuable currency in the world.

 3. Omani Rial (OMR)

 Officially known as the Sultanate of Oman which is an Arab State in the Southwest of Asia, its capital city is known as Muscat and even though it is fairly known, not many would expect it to be doing this well.
 The OMR which is the official currency code has been bolstered by the exportation of crude oil with 1 OMR being equivalent to $2.60.